-Charles Dion McDowell – The Viral ‘Neck Guy’ – Arrested Again
+Charles Dion McDowell — The Viral ‘Neck Guy’ — Arrested Again

 This time, the Lee County Sheriff’s Department didn’t share the mugshot on Facebook, but thanks to some digging, it has surfaced and McDowell’s neck is on full display again.

-We’ve seen mugshots go viral before.
+Mugshots have gone viral before.
 Back in 2014, Jeremy Meeks was arrested and his photo went viral for his dashing good looks.
-Meeks used the viral fame to his advantage, and he started up a career in modeling.
+Meeks used the viral fame to his advantage, and he began a career in modeling.
 It’ll be interesting to see if “Neck Guy” is able to leverage his fame into some sort of new career that’ll keep him out of trouble with the law.

 McDowell has already been released from the Alabama jail after posting a $5,400 bond, which is quite a bit lower than the $57,000 bond he successfully posted for his first arrest in Florida.